-In fact, before this castle was turned into a luxury hotel it was property of the German nobility.
+In fact, before this castle was turned into a luxury hotel it was the property of the German nobility.

 Empress Friedrich loved to call this castle his home.

-He loved the garden areas and landscaping surrounding the castle walls were in full bloom, the same gardens you are able to enjoy today.
+He loved the garden areas and the landscaping surrounding the castle walls were in full bloom, the same gardens you are able to enjoy today.